richi235/jitter-graphs/README.md

 After iperf is finished change into the tcpdump terminal and kill tcpdump with Ctrl+c.
 Now you can call `cpdv_tsv.py` on the pcap file.
 Here in this example it lies in the parent folder to the pcap, depending where you put it that might be slightly different.
-This is the computation intense part, it generates a tsv (tab seperated values) file from the pcap containing the sequence numbers and timings.
+This is the computation intense part, it generates a tsv (tab separated values) file from the pcap containing the sequence numbers and timings.
 One .tsv file for every flow it finds in the pcap.

 `../cpdv_tsv.py tcp tcp_trace.pcap`

 Here it finds two flows: the iperf control flow (cpdv_flow0.tsv) and the payload flow (cpdv_flow1.tsv).
-To get a point cloud diagram of the playloud flow do:
+To get a point cloud diagram of the payload flow do:

 `../cpdv_diagram.py points cpdv_flow1.tsv`

-Now you get the following diagram as pdf:
+Now you get the following diagram as PDF:

 ![A jitter diagram](./example/cpdv_flow1.png)